AdobeDocs/campaign-web.en/help/v8/administration/schemas-browse-access.md

 From the screen definition, you can:

 * [Configure default list columns](schemas-list-columns.md) - Configure which columns are displayed by default in list views.
+* [Add custom filters](schemas-custom-filters.md) - Add quick-access filter fields in the filters pane of a list view.
 * [Edit custom fields](schemas-custom-fields.md) - Configure which custom fields are displayed in detail screens and organize them into sections.
 * [Add collection lists](schemas-collection-lists.md) - Add collection lists to show related data in profile screens.